BCD65/electricityLoadForecasting/README.txt

 conda create --name elec python=3.7 pip conda activate elec pip install -e .
-# [Optional] However, the packages xgboost, spams and rpy2 have to be installed separately :
+# [Optional] However, the packages xgboost and spams have to be installed separately :
 conda install -c conda-forge python-spams xgboost sklearn-contrib-py-earth ipdb openblas
 # [Optional] Also, rpy2 in Python and the mgcv library in R should be available if the GAM are to be tested.
+pip install rpy2==3.3.1
 #conda install -c r r r-mgcv
-pip install rpy2==3.3.1

 ================================================================